Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop logs**

-For problems with the graphical session, please include the following log file.
+If you have problems with the graphical session, please include the following log file.

 - `~/.desktop-config.log`